Five (group): 2006–2007: First reunion

-2012–2021: Second reunion and Love's departure
+2012–2024: Second reunion, Love's departure and Time

 In 2012, Conlon reunited with his former bandmates to discuss the possibility of a second reunion.
-Brown initially was willing to take part in the reunion, but the other members preferred to continue as a four-piece, after the psychological problems caused by him to Conlon in the past.
-The return was announced on 18 October.
-In 2013, the group took part in The Big Reunion, where they talked about their time together and the difficulties that came with being in a band.
-They thought about adding a new fifth member, but gave up.
-The group auditioned three men to become the new member of the band, but in the end the plan for a fifth member was dropped and Five decided to continue as a four-piece.
-Brown eventually appeared on The Big Reunion: On Tour to deny the accusations made by his bandmates in September 2013.
-He acknowledged his behaviour could have been seen as loud and overbearing, but he denied bullying Conlon.
+The return was announced on 18 October as a four-piece without Brown, who later stated that he declined to participate over privacy concerns.
+In 2013, the group took part in the ITV2 documentary series The Big Reunion.
+This was followed by the collaborative Big Reunion tour that May.
 On 16 September 2013, the band picked up the award for Best Music Act (On a Reality TV Show) at the National Reality TV Awards.
 In November and December 2013, Five embarked on their own tour in UK and Australia, the 5ive Greatest Hits Tour.
-In March 2014, it was rumored that Love had quit the group, but at the time they denied it.
-In June 2014, Five supported McBusted on four dates of their McBusted Tour and later that month Love stated that the group's future was uncertain.
-Love eventually announced that he had left the group in August 2014 via Twitter, without telling the other members beforehand.
-In an interview a few days before the announcement, Love revealed that he only agreed to reunite with Five because of financial necessity, and was not happy singing teen songs again.

-In February 2016, Five released the compilation Keep On Movin' – The Best of Five, their first release as a trio.
+Love announced that he had left the group in August 2014 via Twitter, without telling the other members beforehand.
+In February 2016, Five released the compilation Keep On Movin' – The Best of Five.

-In April 2019, the boys announced they would be joined by 911, Damage and A1 for a tour of the UK called The Boys Are Back! in 2020.
+In April 2019, the group announced they would be joined by 911, Damage and A1 for a tour of the UK called The Boys Are Back! in 2020.
 Robinson also stated that there was no chance of the band's original full line-up returning.
 He told the Press Association: "It wouldn't be down to us to reach out to [Brown and Love].
 They've made it very clear they didn't want to be in the band.
 It's like Take That, with Jason Orange and Robbie Williams leaving.
 It still works, the songs are still the same."
-The tour would be interrupted by the COVID-19 pandemic, with shows being rescheduled for 2021.
+The tour was interrupted by the COVID-19 pandemic, and shows were rescheduled for 2021.